Mississauga First Nation

 Mississauga First Nation, also spelt Mississaugi, is one of the six First Nations that make up the Mississauga Nations.
 It is located directly west of Blind River, Ontario, Canada, on the Mississagi River 8 Reserve.

 Name

 The word Mississauga is an anglicized version of the Ojibwe word Misswezaagiing, which means ‘a river with many outlets.’
-This name comes from the Mississagi River, which is a bird-foot delta, a haven for fish and waterfowl and is currently a jointly managed Provincial Park.
+This name comes from the Mississagi River, which is a bird-foot delta, a haven for fish and waterfowl.
+Mississaugi is currently a jointly managed Provincial Park.

 The people of Mississaugi have resided there since time immemorial.